dk14/wolfram-mega/README.md

 We only benefit from the fact that we actually provide most interesting data (to us at least!) so far (cool sports bets, political events bets, even bets on scientific discoveries).

-### True Data Authenticity

-Mega allows for dealing with exclusive data - where no alternative data provider practicaly exists, so no reliable quorum-based contracts can be established in principle.
-Instead of creating smokescreen of pseudo-oracles, you get the original authentic data, but with additional assurance from P2P network keeping track of "data crimes".

 --------